coostdocs/codoc/content/en/co/coroutine.md

 - In CO v2.0.0 or before, a socket MUST be closed in the same thread that performed the I/O operation.
 Since v2.0.1, a socket can be closed anywhere.
 - When the parameter ms > 0, first call `co::sleep(ms)` to suspend the current coroutine for a period of time, and then close the socket.
 - The **EINTR** signal has been processed internally in this function, and the user does not need to consider it.
-- This function returns 0 on success, otherwise it returns -1.
+- This function returns 0 on success, otherwise it returns -1, and `co::error()`, `co::strerror()` can be called to get the error message.